ietf-wg-cellar/flac-specification/flac.md

 The granule position of the first audio data page with a completed packet MAY be larger than the number of samples contained in packets that complete on that page.
 In other words, the apparent sample number of the first sample in the stream following from the granule position and the audio data MAY be larger than 0.
 This allows for example a server to cast a live stream to several clients which joined at different moments, without rewriting the granule position for each client.

-In case an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this should be dealt with by finishing encoding of the current Ogg stream and starting a new Ogg stream, concatenated to the previous one.
+If an audio stream is encoded where audio properties (sample rate, number of channels or bit depth) change at some point in the stream, this should be dealt with by finishing encoding of the current Ogg stream and starting a new Ogg stream, concatenated to the previous one.
 This is called chaining in Ogg.
-See the Ogg specification for details.
+See the Ogg specification [@?RFC3533] for details.

 ## Matroska mapping